Tidlig adgang — 599 kr engangsbeløb mens de første 100 kunder tilmelder sig. 60 dages pengene-retur-garanti.

 How much should I budget for hidden wedding costs?

-On a European wedding, budget an additional 8–12% on top of your visible line items.
-On a US wedding, budget an additional 25–35% — the service-charge + gratuity stack alone accounts for most of the gap.
-Linden folds all of these into the base budget so the number you see is what you’ll actually pay.
+On a European wedding, budget a 5–10% contingency (the range Linden uses) on top of your visible line items.
+On a US wedding, budget 8–15% contingency — plus another ~30% stack of sales tax + 22% service charge + gratuity on top of F&B. Linden folds all of this into the base budget automatically so the number you see is what you’ll actually pay.

 Do European weddings have service charges?